Barry Jones (actor)

-Barry Cuthbert Jones (6 March 1893 – 1 May 1981) was an actor seen in British and American films, on American television and on the stage.
+Barry Cuthbert Jones (6 March 1893 – 1 May 1981) was an actor in British and American films, on American television and on the stage.

 Biography

 Jones was born on Guernsey in the Channel Islands in 1893.
 He started his acting career on the British stage in 1921.
 He performed in his first film, Shaw's Arms and the Man as Bluntschli in 1932.
 In 1935, he originated the role of King Stephen in Ivor Novello's stage musical, Glamorous Night.

 A character actor in many films, often portraying nobility, he had a starring role in the film Seven Days to Noon.
 He also played Mr. Lundie in the 1954 film adaptation of Brigadoon, and Polonius in the 1953 U.S. television adaptation of Hamlet.
 He appeared as Claudius in Demetrius and the Gladiators, a sequel to 20th Century Fox's biblical epic, The Robe.
 This character was Caligula's uncle and became the new Emperor after Caligula's death.

 Jones died at the age of eighty-eight in Guernsey.